emuise/code-structProdSem/scripts/manuscript/manuscript.md

 :::

-Only seven of sixteen BEC zones had a second RDA axis, with none being found in Coastal or Alpine BEC zones (@fig-radar; @fig-fcc).
-All of the Montane BEC zones had a secondary axis, while some in the Northern and Southern interior had a secondary axis.
+Only four of sixteen BEC zones had a second RDA axis, with none being found in Coastal or Alpine BEC zones (@fig-radar; @fig-fcc).
+Two Montane BEC zones had a secondary axis, while the Northern and Southern interior groups each had one zone with a secondary axis.
 RDA2 often showed the largest absolute loadings in the minimum DHI, which was frequently, but not always, negative (@fig-radar; see supplementary material).
-The Montane group, which had the largest absolute minimum DHI loading, also had the largest absolute variation DHI loading.
-The secondary axis had smaller loadings in the variation and cumulative DHIs, with only the Southern BEC group having a lower variation DHI loading than cumulative DHI.
-RDA2 has lower absolute predictor loadings (maximum of \~0.25) when compared to RDA1 (maximum of \~0.5), with infrequently significant loadings for canopy cover and structural complexity (@fig-radar).
-Among the primary forest structural attributes, RDA2 had the highest loadings with canopy height in the Southern group, while the Northern group had slightly larger structural complexity loadings (@fig-radar; @fig-fcc C).
+The Montane group had the largest absolute minimum and variation DHI loadings, which were notably the opposite sign of all other groups with a secondary axis.
+RDA2 had lower absolute predictor loadings (maximum of
+\~0.25) when compared to RDA1 (maximum of \~0.5), with infrequently significant loadings for canopy cover and structural complexity (@fig-radar).
+There was no consistent loading pattern found in RDA2 for the primary predictor variables (@fig-radar; @fig-fcc C).
 Similar to RDA1, the modelled forest structural attribute loadings were generally similar to one another (@fig-radar; @fig-fcc D).

 ::: {.cell}